fstarnaud/ozp-documentation-wiki/Prototype.md

-6/25-9/30 - Research/Prototype Phase
+25JUN-30SEP - Research/Prototype Phase

-~9/30 - Prototype Demonstration
+30SEP (tentative) - Prototype Demonstration
+1OCT-4MAR - Development Phase
+5MAR - Initial Operating Capacity (IOC)

 ### Overview
 The first milestone for OZP is producing a working prototype to demonstrate to the community.
 With any effort of this size, a prototype is not only a good idea, it's a necessity - it's how we stir up excitement, discussion, and criticism for what we do.
 The hope is that this email will give you all plenty to think about and a target to work towards.